Tinubu Names Nine-man Governing Board for North West Development Commission

 The nominated board members are expected to contribute their wealth of experience and expertise to the commission’s mandate of developing the North-west region.

-The NWDC will focus on catalysing significant growth, economic empowerment, and social development of the region.
+The NWDC aims to catalyse growth, economic empowerment, and social development in the North-west region, addressing decades of neglect and insecurity.

-President Tinubu’s unwavering commitment to supporting the NWDC in its mission to bring sustainable development to the North-west is steadfast.
+According to a statement, President Tinubu remains committed to supporting the NWDC’s mission to bring sustainable development to the North-west.